jackmsvaughan/tella-raycast-extension/docs/Features & Roadmap.md

 Search across all video transcripts.

+**First-Run Experience:**
+- Setup screen explains what will happen (video count, time estimate)
+- User initiates sync (not automatic) to avoid surprise rate limiting
+- Progress bar with "X/Y videos" and time remaining
+- Progress saved after each batch (can close and resume)
+- Shows cached transcripts immediately while syncing new videos

 **Browse Mode:**
 - View all videos with transcripts in split-pane view
 - Arrow through videos to see each transcript
 - Full transcript displayed in detail pane
+- Navigation title shows "X pending" when new videos available

 **Search Mode:**
 - Search transcript content across all videos